Worried about Skynet? We're not.

 We’ll admit it: we’re smitten with remote control robots.
 The idea of executing dangerous or dirty tasks via a real-world electromechanical avatar excites our imaginations and gets our technical juices flowing.
 We know we’re not alone; it seems you can’t turn around at any vehicle or defense tradeshow without tripping over an unmanned, teleoperated system.
 Thousands of robots have been teleoperated by US soldiers in-theater, saving limbs and lives for a decade.
 NASA engineers continue to explore Mars with the long-lived Opportunity lander.

-With all this excitement, it may surprise the unitiated that teleoperation still has a long way to go.
+With all this excitement, it may surprise the uninitiated that teleoperation still has a long way to go.
 Most teleoperated interfaces provide myopic, limited viewpoints and are difficult for the user to control.
 Kuldgey interfaces and control schemes are more the rule than the exception.
 Issues related to communication and control latencies, management of bandwidth, and feedback modality and quality must all be solved if teleoperated systems are to live up to their promise!

 Since 2005, QS has been working hard to improve teleoperated interfaces and systems.
 Leveraging a variety of algorithmic and software-based technologies and interface approaches, we augment the user to provide them with better situational awareness and more intuitive, responsive control.
 Our systems combine elements of well-designed, application-specific user interface (including augmented reality overlays), scene recognition and understanding, task-specific scene compression/decompression, intelligent bandwidth management, and semi-autonomous behaviors to yield teleoperation solutions never before seen.
-We’ve built teleoperated vehicles (of all classes), forensic microscopes, robot arms (for manufacturing), and more, and shown that the techniques and technologies we develop and apply result in truly state-of-the-art, effective products that find eager acceptance from the users.
+We’ve built teleoperated vehicles (of all classes), forensic microscopes, robot arms (for manufacturing), and more.
+We’ve shown that the techniques and technologies we develop and apply result in truly state-of-the-art, effective products that find eager acceptance from the users.

 We also develop and incorporate technologies such as "shared control" – algorithmic approaches that let humans "do the driving" under normal circumstances but "take the wheel" automatically when circumstances dictate.
 This is useful for teleoperated situations in which the driver is remote and may not see a rapidly approaching threat to the vehicle, or the communication link drops out, or similar.
 It’s also useful when the driver is behind the wheel but may not be able to react quickly enough to keep themselves from an unstable or dangerous situation.
 The challenges of algorithmically determining how and when to hand off control, and the manner in which this is accomplished, is a key aspect of the technology.
 QS has been working on this, both independently and in conjunction with university collaborators, since roughly 2010.
 Our collaborators have gone on to found some pretty impressive autonomous vehicle companies, and we continue to develop shared control and integrate it into our manned and unmanned vehicle control schemes!

 We can also handle highly variable or non-ideal communication links.
 Our team blends scene compression, network management, virtualized representations, smart caching, and related technologies to achieve robust real-time teleoperation in bandwidths as small as 50kb.
 We don’t waste bits, and use every trick in the book to wring value out of the sensors, algorithms, software, and hardware to overcome the tight or uneven pipes that make traditional solutions DOA.
-We can use our expertise and technology to help your organization synergize your robotic systems with their comm links, and vice versa.
-If you’re looking for teleop solutions and communications is one of your issues (and it always is) – QS should be on your “must call” list.
+We can use our expertise and technology to help your organization synergize your robotic systems with their communication links, and vice versa.
+If you’re looking for teleoperation solutions and communications is one of your issues (and it always is) – QS should be on your "must call" list.

 Autonomous Vehicle Fleet Management

 While many organizations (including QS) are working on building intelligent ground vehicle platforms, a major challenge, which has gone largely unaddressed to date, will be the management of fleets of these vehicles.
 When thousands (or millions) of autonomous or robotic vehicles are on the road or forward deployed in combat, the ability to monitor, command, and control them will be critical.
-On the military side, providing high level commands to ground robots performing various scouting, delivery, or attack missions or interceding with semi-autonomous or manual teleop control during sensitive moments will be key enablers.
+On the military side, providing high-level commands to ground robots performing various scouting, delivery, or attack missions or interceding with semi-autonomous or manual teleoperation control during sensitive moments will be key enablers.
 On the civilian side, those operating autonomous fleets will need to be able to remotely intercede for passengers when a vehicle has a subsystem failure or roadway or other issues confuse onboard systems.

 Building on a decade of teleoperation research and development, and in conjunction with US-military funded program on intercontinental teleoperation, QS is working to develop new technology and software for autonomous vehicle fleet management.
 Using limited communication pipes and operating at inter-state (or greater) distances, these products will facilitate the "call center"-like teleoperation support centers that can be used to support intelligent vehicle fleets, helping them manage these assets with or without humans inside the vehicle.